SHuBERT: Self-Supervised Sign Language Representation Learning via Multi-Stream Cluster Prediction: Experiments and Results

 \subsection{Sign Language Translation}

-For sign language translation, where the input sign language video is mapped to text in English, we use ByT5-Base~\cite{xue-etal-2022-byt5} as a translation model to map from SHuBERT representations to written English, following prior work showing its strong performance on this task~\cite{tanzer2024fingerspellingsignlanguagetranslation, zhang2024scalingsignlanguagetranslation}.
-We first extract video representations from SHuBERT and project them to ByT5's input space through a simple linear layer.
-We train the combined model with a cross-entropy loss and label smoothing factor of 0.2.
-We use a two-phase training strategy.
+For sign language translation, where the input sign language video is mapped to text in English, we use ByT5-Base~\cite{xue2022byt5}, pre-trained on a large corpus of unlabeled multilingual text data, as a translation model to map from SHuBERT representations to written English, following prior work showing its strong performance on this task~\cite{tanzer2024youtubesl25, zhang2024scaling}.
+We first extract video representations from SHuBERT and project them to ByT5's input space through a linear layer.
+We train the combined model (SHuBERT+projection layer+ByT5) with a cross-entropy loss and label smoothing factor of 0.2.

+Similarly to \citet{uthus2023youtube} and \citet{rust-etal-2024-towards}, we use a two-phase training strategy.
 In the first phase, we train the translation system on the weakly labeled YouTube-ASL dataset (with OpenASL removed, as described above) for 250K steps.
 During this phase, we use the AdamW optimizer with a peak learning rate of $5\times 10^{-4}$ for ByT5 and a reduced learning rate of $5\times10^{-5}$ for SHuBERT parameters (when fine-tuned).
 The learning rate follows a cosine schedule with 10K warmup steps.
-We use a batch size of 2 utterances per GPU with gradient accumulation over 8 steps and use weight decay of 0.1 for regularization.
+We use a batch size of 2 utterances per GPU with gradient accumulation over 8 steps and use weight decay of 0.1.

-In the second phase, we fine-tune on two target benchmark datasets (How2Sign~\cite{duarte2021how2sign} and OpenASL~\cite{shi-etal-2022-open}) for 50K steps, using a lower learning rate of $10^{-4}$ and 5K warmup steps.
-We also evaluate in a zero-shot setting, without any additional fine-tuning, on a third dataset (for which no training data exists), FLEURS-ASL~\cite{tanzer2024fleursaslincludingamericansign}.
-As often done when using pre-trained speech encoders~\cite{yang21c_interspeech}, we use a learned weighted sum of features from all SHuBERT layers rather than using a single layer's output.
-During decoding, we use beam search with a beam width of 5, and a maximum sequence length of 384 tokens.
+In the second phase, we fine-tune on two target benchmark datasets (How2Sign~\cite{duarte2021how2sign} and OpenASL~\cite{shi2022open}) for 50K steps, using a lower learning rate of $10^{-4}$ and 5K warmup steps.
+We also evaluate in a zero-shot setting, without any additional fine-tuning, on a third dataset (for which no training data exists), FLEURS-ASL~\cite{tanzer2024fleurs}.
+We use a learned weighted sum of features from all SHuBERT layers rather than using a single layer's output, as is commonly done when using speech representations such as HuBERT~\cite{yang2021superb}.
+During decoding, we use beam search with a beam width of 5 and a maximum sequence length of 384 tokens.